maximromanov/tnt_wien_spring2018/01_Zotero_Word/README.md

 	* Inserting citations from Zotero
 	* Inserting Bibliography from Zotero
 	* Regenerating/Updating bibliography
 	* Changing styles
+	* Adding page numbers

 # Homework

 * Finish conversion of the text into a proper Word document.
 * Manage references and bibliography with Zotero.
-* Email finished Word file to the instructor
+* Email finished Word file to the instructor (*preferable*: upload to Moodle).
 * Generate a separate bibliography file with Zotero ( [1] select all references that you want to include; [2] right-click > "Create Bibliography from Items" > Choose Citation Style, Output Mode, Output Method (Save as RTF)).
 This will generate a separate file with your bibliography.
-* Email the bibliography file to the instructor.
+* Email the bibliography file to the instructor (*preferable*: upload to Moodle).